OpenDDS/OpenDDS/docs/internal/bench2.rst

 on the number of available nodes.
 And finally, one “master” process will be started wherever there is room available.

-The “name_wildcard” field is used to filter the ``node_controller``'s that can be used to host the nodes in the current node config - only the ``node_controller``'s with names matched the wildcard can be used.
+The “name_wildcard” field is used to filter the ``node_controller`` instances that can be used to host the nodes in the current node config - only the ``node_controller`` instances with names matching the wildcard can be used.
 If the “name_wildcard” is omitted or its value is empty, any ``node_controller`` can be used.
 If node “prototypes” are marked exclusive, the test controller will attempt to allocate them exclusively to their own node controllers.
 If not enough node controllers exist to honor all the exclusive nodes, the test controller will fail with an error message.